brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-data-parallelism.md

     args=args, model=model, training_data=train_dataset,) # initialize deepspeed
 ```

 We then write the training loop, with a structure very similar to a PyTorch implementation.
 The only exception is that we don't perform zeroing of gradients, as this is managed internally by DeepSpeed.
-Also, `train_dataloader` is of type `torch.utils.data.distributed.DistributedSampler` and created automatically by the `initialize()`, so multi-process runs will have each process automatically delegated to a different subset of data.
+Also, `initialize()` already returns a `train_dataloader` with an internal  `torch.utils.data.distributed.DistributedSampler` that assigns disjoiint subsets of data to each process.

 ```python
 ## train.py